-No one can match the taste of Applebee’s Quesadillas.
-This CopyKat version of their quesadillas comes pretty close.
-Be sure to serve with your favorite guacamole and sour cream.
+No one can match the taste of Applebees Quesadilla.
+This CopyKat version of their quesadilla with bacon comes pretty close.
+Be sure to serve with your favorite guacamole, salsa, and sour cream.

 These cheesy, tortilla appetizers from Mexico, are easy to make and everyone will love them.
-What will make this simple dish special are the authentic ingredients Applebee’s uses?
+What makes this simple dish special is the authentic ingredients that Applebee’s uses.
 Now you can make authentic Applebee’s Quesadillas because I’ve broken down all the ingredients for you.

 Picante sauce comes in many forms and has many names but it’s always red… and hot.
 When shopping for this ingredient, look for names like Picante, Sriracha, Hot Sauce or Hot Chili Sauce, and choose from mild to medium to hot-hot.